Insei/ADDS/README.md

 # We use:

 ## Fake database:
-There is a preconfigured JOSN pool of [devices](https://github.com/Insei/ASBDDS/blob/main/jsondb/devices.json) and JSON pool [poe switches](https://github.com/Insei/ASBDDS/blob/main/jsondb/devices.json).
+There is a preconfigured JSON pool of [devices](https://github.com/Insei/ASBDDS/blob/main/jsondb/devices.json) and JSON pool [poe switches](https://github.com/Insei/ASBDDS/blob/main/jsondb/devices.json).
 Devices and swithes in this pools adds manualy by redacting files, this is our fake db now.
 Each device has a record to which switch and to which port it is [connected](https://github.com/Insei/ASBDDS/blob/main/jsondb/devices.json#L13).

 ## U-boot (as Bootloader and Storage cleaner)